Irstea/filo-docker/README.md

 * docker start filo-docker-master_filo-web_1 &! starts the previously stopped container
 * docker-compose up -d: starts the filo-web and filo-db in their respective containers, recreating them
 * docker exec -ti filo-docker-master_filo-web_1 /bin/bash: connects to the container and allows to execute commands
-* docker rmi filo-docker_filo-web --force: suddenly deletes the filo-web image
+* docker rmi filo-docker-master_filo-web --force: suddenly deletes the filo-web image
 * docker-compose up --build: recreates both images.
 Warning: the database will be recreated!
 * docker update --restart=no filo-docker_filo-web_1 : disables the automatic start of the container
-* docker inspect filo-docker_filo-web_1: displays the current container settings
+* docker inspect filo-docker-master_filo-web_1: displays the current container settings
 * docker system prune -a : deletes all images, to reset docker

 ## Database backup